TYPE // 001 | CLASSIFICATION: American_Traditional

 Black and Grey

-Utilizes heavily diluted black ink (wash) to create a wide spectrum of shading without using color.
-Originating in prison systems where color inks were unavailable, it evolved into a highly detailed and smooth aesthetic.
+Utilises heavily diluted black ink (wash) to create a wide spectrum of shading without using colour.
+Originating in prison systems where colour inks were unavailable, it evolved into a highly detailed and smooth aesthetic.

 Tattoo style example